 - Henry Art Gallery

 New passes become available every day after noon.
-Read more about it on the library’s museum pass page.
+Get yours on the library’s museum pass page.

 Did you know your Seattle library card lets you stream music, movies, and TV on your own computer or device?
 Check out the library’s movies and TV page to see the full catalogue and for more information.